Home > Investors > Corporate Governance > EQUALITY & DIVERSITY

 • At least one Board member is from an ethnic minority background.

 The Nomination Committee considers that diversity can strengthen the Board and that it is important that the Board is not made up exclusively of like-minded individuals with similar backgrounds.
-Whilst management appointments will continue to be made on the basis of merit, without the adoption of specific diversity targets, the Group recognises the potential benefits of a more diverse management and has a policy of increasing diversity at all levels.
-The Board remains mindful of the need to promote wider forms of diversity when considering future appointments to the Board and Senior Management.
+While management appointments will continue to be made on the basis of merit, without the adoption of specific diversity targets, the Group recognises the potential benefits of a more diverse management and has a policy of increasing diversity at all levels.
+The Board remains mindful of the need to promote wider forms of diversity when considering future appointments to the Board and

 Successful delivery of the Group’s strategy and planned growth depends on the recruitment and retention of a motivated and skilled workforce in an increasingly competitive and mobile labour market.
 The Board recognises that broadening diversity to ensure that our workforce is more reflective of society maximises our available talent pool and the attractiveness of a career with the Group both at a senior level and more generally.